blackbirdcrew/BLOG/_posts/2019-08-31-Integrating-Salesforce-And-Whatsapp.md

   - not sent
   - sending
 - CID.
 Text 20.
 - Message.
-Long Text for the message content. *As of whriting this article whatsapp maximum size is 65,536 characters.*
+Long Text for the message content. *As of writing this article whatsapp maximum size is 65,536 characters.*
 - Status.
 Text 20.
 - Relationship to the object that we'll be using to exchange messages.
 In this example we'll be linking the message to both Lead and Account.
 This relationship must be set according to your requirements.